shalivan/shalivan.github.io/_posts/PSY/13-01-01-Motivation.md

 - predictable

 if you lost a momentum from one moment to next and persist in that state

+##  Flow
+`Game Follow` - is wave zone between anxiety and boredom (sometimes challenge and sometimes powerful)
+- `Difficulty Curve` - Challenge
+- `Pacing` Rhythm + Pressure >Manage stress.
+If there is no stress its not meaningful and you don't care.
+So pressure is good
+- `Learning Curve` - Onboarding > tutorials super important

 ## Agency
 ????!!!!!